pLago123/RocketSeat-First-Project-NodeJS/README.md

 ## Running and Testing

-This application will can be executed with the command `yarn dev:server` (if you use yarn) or `npm run dev:server` and can be tested with via Jest.js through the commands `yarn test` or `npm run` test.
+This application can be executed with the command `yarn dev:server` (if you use yarn) or `npm run dev:server` and can be tested with via Jest.js through the commands `yarn test` or `npm run` test.
 The server will run on the port 3333 by default.
 (You can alter it in the src/server.js file)